opc-cpvp/sondage-survey-external/README.md

 # online-complaint-form-pa

-### ATTENTION/BE CAREFUll
+### Survey librairy update
-When updating the survey package (survey-vue) because these guys are not careful when updating.
+When updating the survey package (survey-vue) because these guys are not super careful when updating.
 I am not 100% sure of how they operate but it seems like code get moved around or deleted on their end.

 - Before 1.7.26... they have removed the property 'owner' in survey.onGetQuestionTitle.
 This was breaking our project.
 - From 1.7.26 to 1.7.28: our file upload module was missing the choose file button.
 This got fixed at their end.
+- From 1.7.28 to 1.8.3: the choose file button is gone

 ### Where to find Documentation